-The Four Seasons Bora Bora beach view overwater bungalow is their least expensive accommodation, however, at +/- $1,100 per night, it’s still costly.
+The Four Seasons Bora Bora beach view overwater bungalow is their least expensive accommodation.
+However, even at +/- $1,100 per night, it’s still pretty costly.

 If you look at the pictures from our stay in the Mt.
-Otemanu bungalow with plunge pool, you’ll notice that it’s not super private.
-That was the one and only downside to that room – The boat traffic, and then if you stand on the one side, you can see your neighbors pretty well (these neighbors being the ones in the Mt.
-Otemanu view bungalows, as well as the lagoon view bungalows).
+Otemanu overwater bungalow with plunge pool, you’ll notice that it’s not super private.
+That was the one and only downside.
+There was some boat traffic, and then if you stood on the one side of the deck you could see the neighbors pretty well (these neighbors being the ones in the Mt.
+Otemanu and lagoon view bungalows).

-Our second room, the beach view overwater bungalow, was located on the “second” pontoon (and then on the second half after the “fork”), so we were pretty far out there (also pretty far away from the “main” portion of the resort).
-Actually, we were on the same pontoon as our first room, just on the other side (facing away from Mt.
-Otemanu).
-This resulted in some lengthy (but beautiful) walks, and more importantly, a very private experience.
+Our beach view overwater bungalow, was located on the “second” pontoon (and then on the second half after the “fork”), so we were pretty far out there.
+This resulted in some lengthy (but beautiful) walks, and best of all, a very private setting.

-However, if your beach view bungalow is on the first pontoon, while closer to the main action of the resort, it’s certainly much less private.
-Beach view’s on the first pontoon face either the resort’s main beach (which is busy), or the side where the water sports are located (also very busy).
-The lagoon and Mt.
-Otemanu view’s look out to the other pontoon, and in the middle is the busy waterway.
+However, if your beach view overwater bungalow is on the first pontoon, while it’s closer to the main action of the resort, it’s definitely far less private.
+Beach view overwater bungalows on the first pontoon face either the resort’s main beach (which is busy), or the side where water sports are located (also very busy).
+Lagoon and Mt.
+Otemanu view’s look out towards the other pontoon, with the busy waterway right there.

-A Lagoon view from the first pontoon (looking towards the second pontoon) and the resort’s waterway and water sports area in between…
+A Lagoon view from the first pontoon (looking towards the second pontoon), and the resort’s waterway in between:

-… vs a view from the second pontoon looking in the direction opposite the resort… much more private and peaceful!
+However, this is a beach view overwater bungalow from the second pontoon (below).
+It looks in the direction opposite the resort, and is much more private!

 Another view from the second pontoon (beach view):

-We had the above view, and really lucked out.
+We had the above view, and really lucked out with it.
 It was so secluded and quiet!
 There was no boat traffic.
-We couldn’t see our neighbors.
-We couldn’t even see the rest of the resort.
-It was just land in the distance, and that beautiful, beautiful water.
+We couldn’t see any neighbors.
+We couldn’t see the rest of the resort.
+It was just land in the distance, and that beautiful turquoise water.

 The privacy and serenity was unbelievably wonderful.
 The water depth wasn’t nearly as deep as it was by the Mt.
-Otemanu bungalow with plunge pool, but it still wasn’t standing height.
-When you jumped off the swimming platform, you could hit the bottom, unlike in the other bungalow, where you didn’t even come close.
+Otemanu overwater bungalow with plunge pool, but it still wasn’t standing height.
+But when you jumped off the swimming platform you could hit the bottom, unlike at the other bungalow.
 Still, the water was calmer on this side (thanks to the limited boat traffic), so we had a lot of fun bringing tubes out and floating around.

-We even ventured under the bungalow, to check out Mt.
-Otemanu on the other side, and to do this… swimming under the bungalow while someone stood inside to watch.
+We ventured under the bungalow to check out Mt.
+Otemanu on the other side, and to do this…